SoCoDeN/Gender-Dissonance/README.md

 # Gender-Dissonance
-Hello, this repository contains all of the code needed to recreate the analyses and figures used in the paper: "Detecting Dissonance Before Dysphoria".
+Hello, this repository contains all of the code needed to recreate the analyses and figures used in the paper: "Gender Dissonance: A novel metric linked to mental health across development".
 **ADDITIONAL DOWNLADS REQUIRED**

 To run this code, please download the entire repository, as well as the following additional files from the ABCD dataset, renamed as follows: